vinhttran/fad_diets_prediction/README.md

 ![](images/capstone3process.png)

-Tweets are filtered as described in Data Sources.
+Tweets are filtered as described in Data Sources above.
 A sentiment score is calculated for each tweet using TextBlob after preprocessing, which includes removal of URLs, smileys, mentions and emojis.
 For more information on Natural Language Processing of tweets see my [second capstone](https://github.com/vinhttran/fad_diets_ml) which found the broad topics in the tweet text using Latent Dirichlet Allocation:

 These are the most common words in the tweets: